-(1) Remove the garden hose connector cap on the bottom cowling.
+Disconnect the garden hose connector from the fitting on the bottom cowling.

+- 1. Fitting

-- 1. Garden hose connector cap - (2) Connect the garden hose to the garden hose connector.
+- 2. Garden hose connector

+- (2) Connect the garden hose to the garden hose connector.

 - 1. Garden hose - 2.
 Garden hose adapter (commercially available) - 3.
-Garden hose connector - (3) With the engine off, turn on the water supply and let the water flush through the cooling water passages for about 15 minutes. - (4) Turn off the water supply, and then disconnect the garden hose from the garden hose connector. - (5) Install the garden hose connector cap on the bottom cowling securely.
-NOTICE: If the garden hose connector cap is not properly installed, cooling water can leak out and the engine can overheat during operation.
-[ECMO5750]
+Garden hose connector - (3) With the engine off, turn on the water supply and let the water flush through the cooling water passages for about 15 minutes. - (4) Turn off the water supply, and then disconnect the garden hose from the garden hose connector. - (5) Connect the garden hose connector to the fitting on the bottom cowling and tighten it securely.
+NOTICE: If the garden hose connector is not properly connected, cooling water can leak out and the engine can overheat during operation.
+[ECM01802]